<<a work in progress>>

 the scene, amplifier, pnematics and smoke machine.
 I once crouched down

-Instead, you'd turn left down a long stretch with bare old bricks on the right (which was in fact the shared wall to the neighbouring building), and black painted wood panelling on the left.
+Instead, you'd turn left down a long stretch with bare old bricks on the right (which was in fact the shared wall to the building next door), and black painted wood panelling on the left.
 About a third of the way down were some metal bars going from floor to ceiling, with climbing rope on the inside covered in fake cobwebs.
 Unbeknownst to the visitor, they had triggered another infrared sensor as they turned this corner, which had a delay of about 4 seconds before the scene was activated that was hidden behind these bars.
-A female (presumably Mina) is seemingly reclining whilst standing up, with her arm behind her head and she is illuminated Next to her suddenly a six-foot tall human sized bat wearing a shawl with clawed hand outstretched is illuminated and starts moving towards us.
+A female (presumably Mina) is seemingly reclining whilst standing up, with her arm behind her head and she is illuminated.
+There are lots of red eyes blinking in the darkness.
+Suddenly next to her a six-foot tall human sized bat wearing a shawl with clawed hand outstretched is illuminated and starts moving towards us, showing its teeth.
 This scene really did make people jump, as they were peering through the bars slightly already to see what was lurking in the darkness.
 The sound effect that plays with the animation is the top two notes of the piano stuck together three times per second.
 In this scene is the first use of a pair of red blinking eyes hiding in the darkness.
 The figure was on a track to move forwards fairly slowly and with a set course (a straight line), with a bicylce chain type arrangement which wound it back to reset after activation.
-I remember a black and white photo on display in the gift shop of the attraction's manageress Pam Belshaw standing next to the bat figure.
+I remember a black and white photo on display in the gift shop of the attraction's first and then current manageress Pam Belshaw standing next to the bat figure.

-These days it may sound primitive, but it was effectively a pair of one centimetre diameter diffused red LEDs spaced around five centimetres apart which would flash periodically, to suggest the evil red eyes of some beast lurking.
+These days it may sound primitive, but the red blinking eyes effect was effectively a pair of one centimetre diameter diffused red LEDs spaced around five centimetres apart which would flash periodically, to suggest the evil red eyes of some beast lurking.
+They were mounted on a metal strip so they were a one-piece item, and there were quite a number of these througout the attraction.

 Just past this scene, a Jacob's ladder was the next inexplicable item to be viewed.
 It was seen through a pane of glass which had a picture frame around it, and was about at head height.
 A Jacob's ladder is a high-voltage climbing arc of electric sparks that climb up two parallel wires.
 I'm not sure whether this was any reference to horror films of Frankenstein in the laboratory creating his monster, but it didn't seem to have particular relevance to Dracula, and it didn't work for very long, despite the best efforts of maintenance manager Jon Corby.